harfbuzz/harfbuzz-wasm-examples/README.md

 But with WASM we can place the dots at runtime, collecting a sequence of strokes into a single Bezier path and then dotting the path as a unity, using user-supplied size and spacing values.
 Like this:

 ![](handwriting/handwriting.gif)

+*The "handwriting" shaper is 179 lines of uncommented Rust code.
+I'll comment it soon.*